Travelling

 How to get citizenship after residency in Portugal

-Residents have to live in Portugal for five years before they may apply for citizenship.
-Those who apply for Portugal citizenship must have proficiency in the basic Portuguese language.
+Residents of Portugal must live in the country for five years before they can apply for citizenship.
+Applicants must also demonstrate basic proficiency in Portuguese.

-The citizenship application can be submitted online, offline in person or by mail.
-The online application can only be done by a lawyer or a solicitor with a valid digital certificate.
+Citizenship applications can be submitted online, offline in person, or by mail.
+Only a lawyer or solicitor with a valid digital certificate can file an online application.

-3. Collect the required documents.
-Along with the completed application, it is necessary to provide a copy of a birth certificate translated into Portuguese with an apostille from the Portuguese consular, a request for citizenship to the Minister of Justice written in Portuguese and signed in the presence of the Registry employees, a document proving sufficient knowledge of the Portuguese language, a translated to Portuguese and signed certificate of no criminal record from the country of birth, nationality and residency from the age of 16.
+3. Collecting the required documents.
+Along with the completed application, it is necessary to provide a copy of their birth certificate with an apostille from a Portuguese consulate, a request for citizenship, proof of Portuguese language proficiency, and a certificate of no criminal record from the country of birth, nationality, and residency.

-4. Submit the required documents at one of the IRN counters or send them by mail.
+4. Submitting the documents at one of the IRN counters.
+Documents might also be sent to IRN by mail.

-5. Wait for the decision.
-You can track the status of your application online or request it in the Central Registry Office.
-The process of obtaining citizenship takes around a year.
+5. Waiting for the decision.
+The process typically takes about a year.
+Applicants can track the status of their application online or through the Central Registry Office.

-6. Get a citizen ID card.
-When the application is approved, the government issues a card, which takes around two weeks.
-Then, they send an ID card by mail to the applicant’s official registration address in Portugal.
+6. Getting a citizen ID card.
+After approval, the government issues a citizen ID card within two weeks.
+The card is mailed to the applicant’s official address in Portugal.

-Temporary stay visas are issued to people who need to stay in Portugal for over 3 months but less than a year.
-For instance, this type of visa could be granted to exchange students and seasonal workers.
+Temporary stay visas are issued to individuals who need to stay in Portugal for over 3 months but less than a year, such as exchange students and seasonal workers.

 • a temporary work visa;